- Auto Play

 Page #229 Bookmark Pagee 19

-even giving it much thought at all, I quietly started taking my pants and shirt
+even giving it much thought at all, I quietly started taking my pants and shirtoff, praying nobody would see me hiding in the rack.

 I'd rather get caught.